Your breasts go through many changes during life, including puberty, menstruation, having a baby and the natural aging process.

 While breasts may vary in size and shape, by developing breast self-awareness you are able to notice changes that could be cause for concern.

 Know your family history, both maternal and paternal and consult with your doctor to learn more about your risk for breast cancer.
-There are many factors that can increase your risk for developing breast cancer, including:
+There are many factors that can increase your risk of developing breast cancer, including:

 • Your age